Your Land. Your Legacy. Our Expertise.

 From Wells, carry on through the town on Highway 26 for another 4.5-5 km and look for the 2900 Road toward Bowron Lakes Provincial Park.
 There is good signage for this turn towards Bowron Lakes.

 Set your odometer to 0 and turn right on Bowron Lakes Road.
 This road is maintained and cleared year-round.
 Drive for 15.75 km and then the road will fork, take the right fork onto the 2900 Road (the less travelled route).
-If you did not turn you would go to Bowron Lakes Provincial Park.
-This is a Forest Service Road (FSR) and is not usually maintained in winter.
+If you did not turn you would go to Bowron Lakes Provincial Park).
+This is a Forest Service Road and is not usually maintained in winter.
+The 2900 Road is exactly across from the Sister Mountain access for hikers or bikers to ascend the Sisters Mountains.

 Four wheel/AWD drive required.